simplajs/simpla/README.md

      * Public URL of your content, defaults to fetching directly from GitHub
      * Push your content to a CDN like Netlify in production */
-    source: window.location.origin,
+    source: window.location.origin

-    /**
-     * Commit branch (optional)
-     * Git branch Simpla commits new content to, defaults to master
-     * Change this in development to make non-production changes */
-    branch: 'master'
   });
 </script>
 ```

+Simpla uses [web components](https://www.webcomponents.org) to manage content, the library itself is just a tiny (~5kb) core to an expansive ecosystem.

 Install and add elements to your page with Bower and HTML imports (NPM/ES module support coming soon).
 You can find elements in the [elements catalogue](https://www.simpla.io/elements).